 Adobe Photoshop provides several tools for painting and editing image color.
-The Brush tool and the Pencil tool work like a traditional drawing tool applying color with brush strokes.
+The Brush tool and the Pencil tool work like traditional drawing tools applying color with brush strokes.
 Tools like the Eraser tool, Blur tool, and Smudge tool modify the existing colors in the image.
 In the options bar for each of these painting tools, you can set how color is applied to an image and choose from preset brush tips.
 See Painting tools gallery.

 You can save a set of brush options as a preset so you can quickly access brush characteristics you use frequently.
 Photoshop includes several sample brush presets.
 You can start with these presets and modify them to produce new effects.
 Many original brush presets are available for download on the web.